geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 **Geohot & Chenyu** [[00:41:51](https://www.youtube.com/watch?v=Ha4yFviaLps&t=2511)]
 Yeah, exactly, right?
-The TF32 Tensor Core support, I think it's beyond the scope to have a holistic...
+The TF32 Tensor Core support, I think it's beyond the scope to have a holistic..
 If you write some holistic accuracy checking thing, that's like a $1,000 bounty.
 That's very valuable on other levels, if we can start intelligently talking about the fact that floating point math is awful.
 Because that also guides us to know, OK, so now everything we do, acc_dtype, we do in float32.
 Is that good enough?